mwindholtz/ddd_ex_tickets/README.md

 ## Stories
 ##### For Minimal Viable Product (MVP)
-There will the only show available in the system.
+- There will be only one show available in the system.
-The number of tickets is set at 30
+- The number of tickets is set at 30
-All tickets will be priced at $100/seat
+- All tickets will be priced at $100/seat

 #### Backlog